auth0/docs/articles/tokens/guides/validate-jwts.md

 2. Check the signature.
 3. Check the standard claims.

-If any of these steps fail, then the associated request **must** be rejected.
+If any of these steps fail, then the associated request must be rejected.

 ::: note
-Most JWT libraries will take care of JWT validation for you, so be sure to visit [JWT.io](https://jwt.io/#libraries-io) to find a JWT library for your platform and programming language.
+Most JWT libraries take care of JWT validation for you, so be sure to visit [JWT.io](https://jwt.io/#libraries-io) to find a JWT library for your platform and programming language.
 :::

 ## Check that the JWT is well-formed

-Before doing anything else, make sure the JWT conforms to the [structure of a JWT](/tokens/references/jwt-structure).
+Ensure that the JWT conforms to the [structure of a JWT](/tokens/references/jwt-structure).
 If this fails, the token is considered invalid, and the request must be rejected.

-The basic steps include:

 1. Verify that the JWT contains three segments, separated by two period ('.') characters.
-2. Parse the JWT to extract its components.
+2. Parse the JWT using [JWT.io](https://jwt.io/) to extract its components.
 The first segment is the Header, the second is the Payload, and the third is the Signature.
 Each segment is base64url encoded.
 3. Base64url-decode the Header, ensuring that no line breaks, whitespace, or other additional characters have been used, and verify that the decoded Header is a valid JSON object.
 4. Base64url-decode the Payload, ensuring that no line breaks, whitespace, or other additional characters have been used, and verify that the decoded Payload is a valid JSON object.
 5. Base64url-decode the Signature, ensuring that no line breaks, whitespace, or other additional characters have been used, and verify that the decoded Signature is a valid JSON object.